Click on the hearts!

 Preparation

-Mix the espresso or coffee while still hot with the sugar until the sugar is well diluted.
+Stir the still hot espresso or coffee with the sugar until the sugar is well diluted.

-Place the ice cubes in a shaker.
-Pour the coffee over it.
-Shake for 1 to 2 minutes.
+Place the remaining ice cubes in a cocktail shaker.
+Pour the sweetened coffee on top.
+Shake vigorously for 1 to 2 minutes.
+The ice cubes should not be completely melted.

-Pour into a pretty glass and enjoy immediately.
+Pour into a pretty glass, add a few coffee beans for decoration and enjoy immediately.

 Note